 I’m a huge fan of Qatar Airways business class product.
 Not all premium airline cabins are created equal, and Qatar is head and shoulders above most.
 But don’t just take my word for it.
 Check out the awards that it has garnered.
 For example, in 2018 it was awarded World’s Best Business Class by both Skytrax and Trip Advisor.

-Since its launch in 2017, Qatar’s new business class seat, the QSuite, has attracted rave reviews and has been named as Best Business Class Seat by Skytrax.
-A combination of Qatar Airways’ impeccable customer service and a seat that more closely resembles that offered in first class, was an intoxicating proposition which I was keen to test out.
+Since its launch in 2017, Qatar Airways new business class seat, the QSuite, has attracted rave reviews and has been named as Best Business Class Seat by Skytrax.
+A combination of the impeccable Qatar Airways’ customer service and a seat that more closely resembles that offered in first class, was an intoxicating proposition which I was keen to test out.

 The flaw in the master plan was that bargain fares are hard to come by on Qatar, especially ex-UK.
 However, opportunity knocked when I spotted a keenly price flight from London to Bangkok.
 A return visit to Thailand was in order.

 So what is it like to fly in the QSuite and does the product live up to the hype?
 Here’s my review of a Qatar Airways’ Business Class flight I took from Bangkok to Doha in January 2019.

 Not the best of starts.
 Far from a cheery ‘Good Morning’, the check-in assistant merely barked a question about whether I had power banks etc. in my checked luggage, stabbing her finger at images of the offending items on the counter.